wdi-sg/gitbook-2018/05-express/express-intro/06organization.md

 ## Layouts

-Yesterday we used partials to create a header and a footer for our website.
+Previously we used partials to create a header and a footer for our website.
 Adding a header and a footer to every page can be cumbersome.
 Why should we have to write the same lines at the beginning and end of every page?
 We shouldn't!
 There's a better way!

 Instead, we can create a layout that has a special place for our page content.
 We can define a basic page structure made up of our header and footer and have a place in the middle where all our content will go.
 In order to do this, another module must be installed.